-5.3 Experiment 2: Comparison of the Global and Local Spline Space Refinement Strategies
+Experiment 2: Comparison of Global and Local Spline Space Refinement

-The goal of the second experiment is to compare the global and local spline space refinement strategies (see Sect.
-4.6) in terms of the accuracy of the results and the amount of the required computational resources.
+The goal of the second experiment is to compare the global and local spline space refinement strategies (Step 5) in terms of the accuracy of the results and the amount of the required computational resources.

 In this experiment, the spline space refinement is done after each single TDM iteration.
 The template mapping results are presented in Fig. 6.
 By using the same map regularity testing procedure as in Experiment 1, we do not identify any points with negative values of the Jacobian determinant.
 From Fig. 7 (left) we see that the number of degrees of freedom (the size of the spline space) grows exponentially if the spline space is refined globally.
 In case of the local spline space refinement, this number grows only linearly.
-This observation is expected and complies with the results obtained in [23].
+This observation is expected and complies with the results obtained in [26].

 From Fig. 7 (right) we also see that the local refinement leads to a similar accuracy of the results when using significantly coarser spline spaces (with much fewer degrees of freedoms in the spline map representation).
 Consequently, in order to achieve a similar accuracy, the local refinement strategy requires much less additional computational resources (computational time and memory) in comparison with the global one.
+Note that the procedure for adaptive refinement was stopped when the termination criterion was satisfied.
+This explains why the final error value exceeds the error obtained by using global refinement, where much fewer refinement steps were executed.